Vinča culture: Decline

-In its later phase the centre of the Vinča network shifted from Vinča-Belo Brdo to Vršac, and the long-distance exchange of obsidian and Spondylus artefacts from modern-day Hungary and the Aegean respectively became more important than that of Vinča figurines.
+In its late Vinča D phase, the centre of the Vinča network shifted from Vinča-Belo Brdo to Vršac.The long-distance exchange of obsidian and Spondylus artefacts from modern-day Hungary and the Aegean became more important than that of Vinča figurines.
 Eventually the network lost its cohesion altogether and fell into decline.
 It is likely that, after two millennia of intensive farming, economic stresses caused by decreasing soil fertility were partly responsible for this decline.

-According to Marija Gimbutas, the Vinča culture was part of Old Europe – a relatively homogeneous, peaceful and matrifocal culture that occupied Europe during the Neolithic.
-According to this hypothesis its period of decline was followed by an invasion of warlike, horse-riding Proto-Indo-European tribes from the Pontic–Caspian steppe.
+According to Marija Gimbutas, the Vinča culture was part of Old Europe – a relatively homogeneous, peaceful and matriarchal culture that occupied Europe during the Neolithic.
+According to this hypothesis, its period of decline was followed by an invasion of warlike, horse-riding Proto-Indo-European tribes from the Pontic–Caspian steppe.
+This "New Age sentiment" viewpoint was prevalent until the 1990s, when evidence started to emerge of violent massacres and defensively-enclosed fortified settlements in the Neolithic period.